MoCsabi/WRO2025-FE-StormsNGR/Our Journey.md

 ## Conclusion

 Overall we are **incredibly happy with how our robot turned out** and glad we took upon this challenge and went on this journey together.
+We could successfully do all the things we had planned and even made some funny memories in the process.
 The process was hard, but worth it in the end and we hope to continue working on it in the future.